Ostrakon – AiE’S new open access small-format imprint

 Academy in Exile is based on a proven model that creates multidisciplinary cohorts of scholars around a unified theme, with the aim of enabling persecuted scholars to collaborate with each other.
 Since its inception in 2017, AiE has created 78 hosting arrangements through long-term fellowships, emergency stipends, artist-in-residence fellowships, and guest professorships.

 Online courses developed by Academy in Exile are being co-authored by scholars banished from academic life in their home countries.
 Across borders and disciplines, scholars collaborate to shape widely accessible, pioneering pedagogical tools for higher education.
 The first courses were offered online in 2019.
 All course videos can be accessed here.

 Conferences and workshops

-Academy in Exile creates public forums for the dissemination of its intellectual work.
-A first international conference was organized on October 18-19, 2018 at the Kulturwissenschaftliches Institut in Essen (KWI) on the topic of “Exile and Academic Freedom Today”.
-A diverse audience of scholars, students, and members of the public shared theoretical and personal insights into exile and threats to academic freedom in a variety of countries.
-The conference also created a particular synergy to identify the gaps in the existing support mechanisms for exiled scholars and discuss new models of support such as the one provided by the Academy in Exile.
+Academy in Exile creates public fora for the dissemination of its intellectual work.
+An inaugural international conference was held in October 18-19, 2018 at the Kulturwissenschaftliches Institut in Essen (KWI) on the topic of “Exile and Academic Freedom Today”.
+A diverse audience of scholars, students, and members of the public shared theoretical and personal insights into exile and reported on threats to academic freedom around the globe.
+The conference also created a particular synergy for identifying gaps in the existing support mechanisms for exiled scholars, and for discussing new models of support such as the one provided by Academy in Exile.
 Click here for the conference program.

-Academy in Exile is in the process of organizing a second international conference on the theme of “Critical Thinking” on January 16 and 17, 2020 at Freie Universität Berlin.
-More information will follow soon.
+Academy in Exile hosted a second international conference on “Critical Thinking” on January 16 and 17, 2020 at Freie Universität Berlin.
+Click here for the conference program.